Product-Led Growth (PLG) is a go-to-market strategy that relies on product usage as the primary driver of user acquisition, conversion and expansion.

 4) Use conversational and product bumpers to get users to the 1st meaningful outcome.

 Bumpers are methods of onboarding users in the best way possible so that they reach the first meaningful outcome as soon as possible, and thus upgrade to a paid plan.
+Here are some examples of bumpers:

 Step 6: Align the Perceived Value With the Experienced Value